Seed-Stack/turbok8s/README.md

 # Hardware Requirements
 This has not been extensively tested yet to find out the limits, but everything runs just fine on a 2CPU 4G RAM system.
-You can probably get away with less as well.

 ## Cluster-Specific Things
 - turbok8s is tested and configured with [calico](https://github.com/projectcalico/calico) for its [CNI](https://github.com/containernetworking/cni).
 This doesn't mean others won't work, but in the name of "picking one to get things working", Calico is assumed and guides and default configuration will reference it